Logan-Hansen/PokemonCrystal/README.md

 - [ ] Not avaliable in Crystal normally
     - [X] Vulpix - route 36, and 37
-    - [ ] Mankey
+    - [X] Mankey - route 33, to give fighting type options before goldenrod
-    - [X] Mareep - Route 32, 42, and 43 just like gold/silver
+    - [X] Mareep - Route 32, 42, and 43 just like gold/silver.
+ALso 31 to give an electric option before Falkner.
     - [ ] Remoraid
     - [ ] Girafarig
     - [ ] Kanto starters